jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-03.md

 proportions.

 It follows that in one double proportion there can be 2 means, which are also consonant with each other, and in six ways.
 For because the double proportion has three smallest consonant elements, their order can be varied in six ways.
 For 3:4 is either in the first position on the smaller string, or in the middle place, or in the last; and in any given case, of the remaining elements either the greater with respect to the smaller string is 4:5, or the smaller is 5 ‘6.

-The individual cases have to be expressed in individual sets of four numbers, as shown in the following table.
+The individual cases have to be expressed in individual sets of 4 numbers, as shown in the following table.

 Then since strings in double proportion are in identical consonance, it is impossible for there to be between them in any one case more than two means, which are consonant both with each other and with their doubles.